Cooking Pleasure

 Hi Vivian, you can fry the flour days ahead and but this kuih bangkit is worth the trouble.
 My main consideration is flour 'flying' all over my kitchen cos' it is very light.

-ling yuen chin said...
+Ling yuen chin said...

 I want to try this, bookmark ur recipe!
 Thanks for sharing.